OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

     <img src="/img/blog/data-model.jpg"/>
   </div>
   <div className="column">
-  <h2>Margin Account calculations and configurations in ODSL?</h2>
+  <h2>Margin Account calculations in ODSL?</h2>
-    Explore for a Gold futures deal margin acount, what the inputs are, what calculations are required and which data are stored and where?
+    Explore for a Gold futures deal margin acount what the inputs are, what calculations are required and which data are stored and where?
   </div>
 </div>